-China launches drone swarm of 119 fixed-wing unmanned aerial vehicles, authorities said on Sunday.
+China has launched a record-breaking swarm of 119 fixed-wing unmanned aerial vehicles, authorities said on Sunday.

-The 119 drones performed catapult-assisted take-offs and formations in the sky
+The 119 drones performed catapult-assisted take-offs and formations in the sky.